 Verbal commitments are at best, a gentleman’s agreement.
 A player promises to attend a college while the coach promises to provide some sort of scholarship (usually, and if there is no scholarship, there’s no official NLI).

-With recruiting starting earlier and earlier, it can be a relief to an athlete and her family to settle the question of where to go to college and how to pay for it even if she is only a sophomore.
+With recruiting starting earlier and earlier, it can be a relief to an athlete and her family to settle the question of where to go to college and how to pay for it even if she is only a sophomore or maybe with the rule changes, a junior.
 She can also stop worrying about what happens if she gets injured before she’s able to sign an NLI.
 The coach gets to fill a slot and move on to the next position, everyone is happy.

 And for all the talk about somehow banning the practice, it’s obviously becoming institutionalized.
-Just take a look at the UCLA Recruiting website which states
+Just take a look at the UCLA Recruiting website which until recently stated

 We prefer athletes in their freshmen or sophomore years of high school or no later than in their junior season of high school to apply via the biography form.
 Unless you are a late rising junior it is probably too late to apply for an athletic scholarship in your senior year in virtually all of our 25 sports.

 However, none of this is enforceable.
-Oh, the players will be scared by statements that college sports is a small world and if she de-commits, word will get around and no one will risk taking her.
+Oh, the players will be scared by statements that college sports is a small world and if he decommits, word will get around and no one will risk taking him.
 How true this is depends on your sport.
 But I can’t help think that if someone is willing to recruit a player as a sophomore, the player is good enough that other colleges will still be interested.

 So what’s a player to do?
 First, understand what drives the process–the chance for an athletic scholarship.
 This means that if you don’t need an athletic scholarship to attend college, you have the ability to say, “not yet, I still want to look around.”